Hideousmon/SPLayout/README.md

 * SBend docs update.
 * Variable names: angle -> radian.
 * AEMD gratings can have multiple definitions in a file.
-* AEMD Grating default relative position：RIGHT.
+* AEMD Grating default relative position: RIGHT.
 * New cell function: self.remove_components().
 * If the input filename of "make_gdsii_file" is not "*.gds", it will automatically add ".gds" to the tail.
 * New class: Circle, Rectangle.